verlok/nativeLazyload/README.md

 # nativeLazyload

-Native images lazy loading + vanilla-lazyload on other browsers
+Native lazy loading + vanilla-lazyload on other browsers